nsewnath/seabass_demo/README.md

 Test file from https://seabass.gsfc.nasa.gov/archive/BIGELOW/BALCH/AL9807/archive

 # Outputs
-CSV files for metadata or data table export (depending on user selection).
+CSV files for metadata or data table export.
+Additionally, options of adding the time in XX:XX format as well as the date in DAY/MONTH/YEAR format are now avaliable for the data table routine.

 If no routine is selected then the original SeaBASS file will be returned unmodified.

 # How to Run:
 1. Navigate to the project folder in Command Prompt/Terminal.